 The most commonly used drug after cannabis was New Psychoactive Substances used by 3% of girls and almost 4% of boys.
 These were terms ‘legal highs’ in the questionnaire as this is what they were known as at the time, but they are no longer legal and are now correctly termed as New Psychoactive Substances.
 A further 1% or more of pupils also reported using solvents (boys and girls), LSD (boys), speed and other amphetamines (boys), ecstasy (boys), cocaine (boys and girls) and anabolic steroids (boys).

-The Office for Health Improvement & Disparities’ Fingertips provides information on hospital admissions due to substance abuse among young people aged 15-24 years.
-The rate in Hull is 40% higher than England for the three year period 2018/19-2020/21 with a directly standardised rate of 114 per 100,000 population in Hull compared to 81 per 100,000 population for England (standardised to the European Standard Population).
+The Office for Health Improvement & Disparities’ Fingertips provides information on hospital admissions due to substance use among young people aged 15-24 years with a directly standardised rate (standardised to the European Standard Population).

 Compared with benchmark